-Name and Province and Country of Residence Position held with the Corporation and Period Served as a Director Principal Occupations During the Past Five Years 1996 to 2005, having been with the Bank of Montreal since 1984.
-Mr. Johnson has served on the Board of Directors of two publicly traded companies, Atlas Energy Ltd. and Dual Exploration Inc. and one privately held oil and gas company, Magellan Resources Ltd. Mr Johnson received a B.Sc. in Mathematics in 1980, and an MBA in 1982 from Brigham Young University.
-Robert A. Maitland (1)(3)(5)(6) Alberta, Canada Director since February 7, 2008 Mr. Maitland has over 30 years of senior business experience, primarily in the oil and gas industry.
+Mr. Johnson has been an independent businessman since 2005.
+Prior to that he was Managing Director of the Bank of Montreal's Corporate Banking group from 1996 to 2005, having been with the Bank of Montreal since 1984.
+Mr. Johnson has served on the Board of Directors of two publicly traded companies, Atlas Energy Ltd. and Dual Exploration Inc. and one privately held oil and gas company, Magellan Resources Ltd. Mr. Johnson received a B.Sc. in Mathematics in 1980, and an MBA in 1982 from Brigham Young University.

+Robert A. Maitland(1)(3)(5)(6) Alberta, Canada

+Director since February 7, 2008

+Mr. Maitland has over 30 years of senior business experience, primarily in the oil and gas industry.
 He received a Bachelor of Commerce degree in 1975 from the University of Calgary, received his Chartered Accountant designation in 1977 and his ICD.D designation from the Institute of Corporate Directors in 2005.
 Since 2007, he has been a financial consultant.
-Previous to 2007, he has been the Vice President and Chief Financial Officer of Fairquest Energy Ltd., Fairborne Energy Ltd., Canadian Midstream Services Limited, Shiningbank Energy Income Fund, Post Energy Ltd. and Summit Resources Ltd. Mr. Maitland currently sits on the board of Rock Energy Inc. and one other private company.
-Geoffrey C. Merritt (1)(2)(4)(5)(6) Alberta, Canada Director since June 17, 2010 Mr. Merritt has 35 years of experience in the upstream oil and gas sector.
+Previous to 2007, he has been the Vice President and Chief Financial Officer of Fairquest Energy Ltd., Fairborne Energy Ltd., Canadian Midstream Services Limited, Shiningbank Energy Income Fund, Post Energy Ltd. and Summit Resources Ltd. Mr. Maitland currently sits on the board of Rock Energy Inc., Altura Energy Inc. and one other private company.

+Geoffrey C. Merritt(1)(2)(4)(5)(6) Alberta, Canada

+Director since June 17, 2010

+Mr. Merritt has over 35 years of experience in the upstream oil and gas sector.
 He was the founder of Masters Energy Inc., a public exploration and production company, incorporated in 2003.
 From 1998 to 2003, Mr. Merritt was the President and CEO of Sunfire Energy.
 Prior to 1998, he was the Vice President and General Manager of the oil and gas division of Pembina Corporation.
-Mr. Merritt currently sits on the board of Zargon Oil and Gas Ltd. Mr. Merritt received a B.Sc. in Chemical Engineering from the University of Alberta in 1978 and is a graduate of the Harvard Business School.
-Donald J. Nelson (2)(4)(5)(6) Alberta, Canada Director since June 28, 2002 Mr. Nelson has over 40 years of experience in the oil and gas industry, and is the President of Fairway Resources Inc., a private oil and gas consulting services firm.
-Mr. Nelson was with Summit Resources Limited from 1996 to 2002, until its acquisition by Paramount Resources Ltd., where he held the position of Vice President, Operations from 1996 to 1998 and President and Chief Executive Officer from 1998 to 2002.
-Mr. Nelson is a director of Keyera Corp. and Enerplus Corporation, two publicly traded issuers and also sits on the boards of a number of
+Mr. Merritt received a B.Sc. in Chemical Engineering from the University of Alberta in 1978 and is a graduate of the Harvard Business School